Natasha Cornett: Lillelid murders

-On April 6, 1997, Cornett, then 18 years old, and five friends/fellow disaffected youths: Edward Dean Mullins, 19; Joseph Lance Risner, 20; Crystal R. Sturgill, 18; Jason Blake Bryant, 14; and Karen R. Howell, 17—took to the road in Risner's beat-up Chevrolet Citation.
+On April 6, 1997, Cornett, then 18 years old, and five friends/fellow disaffected youths— Edward Dean Mullins, 19; Joseph Lance Risner, 20; Crystal Rena Sturgill, 18; Jason Blake Bryant, 14; and Karen Renae Howell, 17— took to the road in Risner's beat-up Chevrolet Citation.
 They were hoping to start new lives in New Orleans, Louisiana, where Cornett had spent a few weeks visiting with a friend following the end of her marriage.
 While the overarching reason for leaving was the desire of the group to escape what they saw as the stultifying boredom of life and dispiriting poverty they were experiencing in Pikeville, there was a more immediate motivation.
 The previous night (and not for the first time), Cornett had rented a room in a local economy lodging establishment, the Colley Motel (no longer in business), for the purposes of drinking and smoking marijuana.
-The party got out of hand, and the next day, fearing possible criminal charges for damages done to the room, the group thought it best to leave town before possibly facing legal consequences related to property damage.
+The party got out of hand, and the next day, fearing possible criminal charges for damages done to the room, the group thought it best to leave town.

-Along the way, they met the Lillelid family at an interstate highway rest area in Greeneville, Tennessee: Norway-born Vidar Lillelid, 34; his Honduran-American wife Delfina, 28; their daughter Tabitha, 6; and son Peter, 2.
+Along the way, they met the Lillelid family at an interstate highway rest area in Greeneville, Tennessee: Norwegian-born Vidar Lillelid, 34; his Honduran American wife Delfina, 28; their daughter Tabitha, 6; and son Peter, 2.
 The Lillelids were Jehovah's Witnesses, and they were dedicated to proselytizing their faith to others, including the young people they encountered at the rest area.
 Cornett and her friends wanted to steal the family's van, having already discussed possibly car-jacking a bigger and more dependable vehicle to replace their cramped and likely unreliable Citation.

 At gunpoint, the family was forced back into their van and ordered to drive to a deserted road in nearby Baileyton, Tennessee, where they were shot execution style by 14-year-old Jason Bryant and possibly other male members of the group; later court testimony differs on which other male members of the group participated in the shooting.
 After the shooting, the group abandoned their own vehicle and left in the Lillelid family's van.
 As a result of the murders, the group changed their plans, deciding to flee to Mexico instead of going to New Orleans.
 Soon after they drove off, police found Vidar and Delfina dead at the scene; Tabitha died after being transported to the hospital.
 Peter, who was found lying in a ditch, was the only survivor.
 He had been shot once in the torso and once through the eye.
 As a result of the shooting, he was left blind in one eye and permanently disabled.

 Two days after the shootings, the six perpetrators in the Lillelid family's stolen van were taken into custody by US Customs and Immigration officials in Arizona, having been ordered by Mexican police to return to the United States for entering Mexico without proper papers.